This impressive Strawberry Layer Cake is filled with the flavors of summer and feeds a crowd with ease!

 Looking for a fresh, summery dessert that is sure to impress people without spending hours in the kitchen?
-This strawberry layer cake is the answer.
+Who can say no to layers of fresh strawberries, whipped cream, and cake?
+This Strawberry Layer Cake is the answer.
 Isn’t it gorgeous?
-Whether you are hosting a baby shower, graduation gathering or a memorial day barbecue, this dessert will wow your guests.

 Think of it as a twist on strawberry shortcake.
 The cake layer is a cross between pound cake and shortcake – not too sweet, a great crumb, and it holds up well to the whipped cream without getting soggy.
 The filling?
 Simply sweetened vanilla whipped cream and freshly sliced strawberries.
 Can you believe it?
 It looks like so much more.
 You can’t beat it in simplicity, taste or presentation.
 If you have a smaller crowd, you can easily make half of the recipe and still have enough.
 But I love the four layers, and it is just as good the second day.